oilnet/oilworks/README.md

 Oilworks
 ========

+A LaTeX style formatter package that allows users to create LaTeX documents conforming to the Oriental Institute of Leipzig's style requirements.

 # Requirements #

 - XeLaTeX.
-Under Debian-based Linuxes (Ubuntu, Mint, etc.), just `apt-get install texlive-full` and you'll be all-set.
+Under Debian-based Linuxes (Ubuntu, Mint, etc.), just `sudo apt-get install texlive-full` and you'll be all-set

-A LaTeX style formatter package that allows users to create LaTeX documents conforming to the Oriental Institute of Leipzig's style requirements.

-# How to Install #

-## Manually ##

-If you want to install the package manually then just download the `.sty` file and place it in the texmf folder for use with all of your LaTeX file needs.
-If you just want to use it on one project, just place it in your project folder for local access.
+- GNU make if you want to use the Makefile (`sudo apt-get install build-essential`)

-# How to Use #
+# How to use #

-The Oilworks package does not require that you use any other packages, though it allows you to do so.
-The packages that are utilized by Oilworks are: geometry, babel, csquotes, biblatex, and color, plus some others.
-In order to use the features provided by Oilworks, the first thing you have to do is to use the package in your LaTeX project.
-To do this use the following command:

-    \usepackage{oilworks.sty}
+- `mkdir MyNewDocument`
+- `cd MyNewDocument`
+- `git init .`
+- `git submodule add git@github.com:sixtyfive/oilworks.git`
+- `cp oilworks/sample.{bib,tex} .` (rename these as you wish, e.g. to MyNewName)
+- `cat oilworks/Makefile | sed s/sample/MyNewName/g > Makefile` (the project name needs to be changed!)
+- `make once` (or anything of the other rules in the Makefile

 ## Paragraph Formatting ##